mlopatka/recipe-book/Erwtensoep.md

 * 2 stock cubes (beef flavour)
 * black pepper
 * smoked sausage
+* rye bread

 ## Preparation
 * Wash split peas and bring to boil in enough but not too much water.
 Let boil for approx 1 hour.
 * Meanwhile, cut carrots, knolselderij, leak, and onion.
 Add cut vegetables, stock cubes and bay leaves and let cook for at least 30 minutes more.
 * Blend the soup with a hand blender.
 Don't forget to remove the bayleaves first.
 * Bring to taste with black pepper.
-* Serve with smoked sausage.
+* Serve with smoked sausage and rye bread.

 ### Eet Smakelijk!